| Safe Haskell | Safe-Inferred |

 Automatic differentiation is achieved through the use of two primary

-functions in the Autograd
+functions in the Autograd module,

-makeIndependent
+makeIndependent and grad.

 Independent Tensors

-is used to instantiate an independent tensor variable
+makeIndependent is used to instantiate an independent tensor variable

 from which a compute graph is constructed for differentiation, while

-uses compute graph to compute gradients.
+grad uses compute graph to compute gradients.

-takes a tensor as input and returns an IO action
+makeIndependent takes a tensor as input and returns an IO action

-which produces an IndependentTensor
+which produces an IndependentTensor:

 makeIndependent :: Tensor -> IO IndependentTensor

-What is the definition of the IndependentTensor
+What is the definition of the IndependentTensor type produced by the

-action?
+makeIndependent action?
 It’s defined in the Hasktorch library as:

-is simply a wrapper around the underlying
+deriving (Show)Thus IndependentTensor is simply a wrapper around the underlying

-up computations using ops applied to the toDependent
+up computations using ops applied to the toDependent tensor of an

-will implicitly construct a compute graph to which
+IndependentTensor will implicitly construct a compute graph to which

-can be applied.
+grad can be applied.

 All tensors have an underlying property that can be retrieved using

-function which indicates whether
+the requiresGrad function which indicates whether

 they are a differentiable value in a compute graph.
 [1]